| |

 state to dawn in consciousness.
 Judgments and other conceptualizations may

 reject its presence.
-Free from thought "silence" speaks.
-But every
+Free from conceptual chatter "silence" speaks.

-concept-based attempt to hear it is fundamentally flawed.
+concept-based attempt to hear this is fundamentally flawed.
 Conviction can be

 established by focusing on the gaps between thoughts, or by asking oneself